RamRendezvous/so-many-registry-tweaks-for-windows-2024/README.md

                 NTUSER.DAT (for user-specific settings).
                 UsrClass.dat (application-specific settings).

+## Restoring the Registry

+To restore a hive from the backup, you can use reg restore:

+`reg restore "HKEY_LOCAL_MACHINE\SYSTEM" "C:\RegistryBackup\SYSTEM.hiv"`

 ## Offline Backup for Complete Coverage
  If the system is offline, the most comprehensive method is to copy the raw registry hive files directly:
  Steps for Offline Backup: